Page 1: Biography

 Yacht racer, building contractor and inspector

-This biography was written by Jason Corkin and was first published in the Dictionary of New Zealand BiographyVolume 4, 1998
+This biography, written by Jason Corkin, was first published in 1998.

 Alexander William and Albert Leslie Willetts were born at Devonport, Auckland, on 15 July 1893 and 22 February 1900 respectively, the second and fifth of ten children of Methodist parents Arthur John Willetts and his wife, Sybil Beeston.
 Their father was a well-known designer and foreman shipwright at George Niccol's shipyard.
 The brothers spent their childhood at Stanley Bay, and attended Devonport School.
 They soon took up their father's pastime and became enthusiastically involved in yacht racing.
 During the First World War William served with the New Zealand Field Artillery.